mantidproject/mantid/Code/Mantid/docs/source/concepts/InstrumentDefinitionFile.rst

 .. testcode:: getInstrumentFilename

     # if no date is given it will default to returning the IDF filename that is currently valid.
+    from mantid.api import ExperimentInfo
-    currentIDF = mantid.api.ExperimentInfo.getInstrumentFilename("ARCS")
+    currentIDF = ExperimentInfo.getInstrumentFilename("ARCS")
-    otherIDF = mantid.api.ExperimentInfo.getInstrumentFilename("ARCS", "2012-10-30")
+    otherIDF = ExperimentInfo.getInstrumentFilename("ARCS", "2012-10-30T00:00:00")

 Downloaded Instrument File Definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As well as the instrument definitions that ship with Mantid, mantid can also download updates
 or new instrument definitions when it is started.
 This is a great way of keeping the files
 current without needing a new release of Mantid for each instrument change.

 Mantid does not overwrite files in the MantidInstall instrument directory when downloading files,